-Our schools' Relationship Sex Education / Personal, Social, Health Education (RSE/PSHE) programme aims to give children the knowledge, skills and attitudes that they need to effectively navigate the complexities of life in the 21st-century.
-The curriculum covers key areas which will support children to make informed choices now and in the future, including health, on/off line safety, well-being and relationships.
+Our schools' Relationships and Sex Education/Personal, Social, Health and Economic (RSE/PSHE) programmes aims to give pupils the knowledge, skills and attitudes that they need to effectively navigate the complexities of life in the 21st century.
+The curriculum covers key areas which will support pupils to make informed choices now and, in the future, including health, on/off line safety, well-being and relationships.

 A focus on effective pastoral support is also included in our provision for keeping pupils safe.
-Here, staff are alert to factors that increase a child's vulnerability, or potential vulnerability, such as mental ill-health, domestic abuse, having additional needs, and being at greater risk of exploitation and/or of feeling unable to report abuse (for example girls and LG BT pupils)
+Here, staff are alert to factors that increase a child's vulnerability, or potential vulnerability, such as mental ill-health, domestic abuse, having additional needs, and being at greater risk of exploitation and/or of feeling unable to report abuse (for example girls and LGBT pupils).